MicrosoftDocs/defender-docs/articles/defender-for-cloud/plan-defender-for-servers-data-workspace.md

 ms.date: 06/15/2023
 ms.custom: references_regions
 ---
-# Plan data residency and workspaces for Defender for Servers
+# Plan for data residency and workspaces in Defender for Servers

 This article helps you understand how your data is stored in Microsoft Defender for Servers and how Log Analytics workspaces are used in Defender for Servers.